Chris Gollon: Work

 In 2019, a private collector donated three Gollon paintings to St John on Bethnal Green.
 They were installed permanently in the South Gallery of the church, and were subsequently blessed by the Bishop of Stepney in October of the same year.
-One is a study for Jesus Takes Up His Cross, which was painted before Gollon took the decision to use his own son as the model for Jesus.
+One is a study for 'Jesus Takes Up His Cross', which was painted before Gollon took the decision to use his own son as the model for Jesus.
 The second is entitled 'At The Base of the Crucifixion', depicting the same child from Station (II) beside the Magdalene at the base of the Cross.
 The third painting is a large canvas, believed to be the only painting in art history of Judas alone with the Magdalene.
 Gollon cast himself as Judas, hanging himself from a tree while the Magdalene looks on.
 This work, painted in 2004, takes partial inspiration from Bob Dylan's song 'With God on our Side'.
-It is also significant, since although Gollon used his son, daughter, wife and friends in his Fourteen Stations of the Cross, he did not paint himself in them.
+It is also significant, since although Gollon used his son, daughter, wife, and friends in his 'Fourteen Stations of the Cross', he did not paint himself in them.

 In October 2019, Gollon's first museum retrospective entitled 'CHRIS GOLLON: Beyond the Horizon' opened at Huddersfield Art Gallery, a three-month exhibition focusing solely on his music-related works.
-Gollon is quoted in the museum exhibition catalogue: “Easel painting has been declared dead pretty much since easel painting has existed, but at a time when most people relate to imagery through film, painters must find new ways to relate their work to people.”
-The exhibition demonstrates the three ways Chris Gollon used music to relate his imagery to the spectator, and it includes works from his collaborations with Thurston Moore, Yi Yao and Eleanor McEvoy, as well as paintings partially inspired by Neil Young and Bob Dylan.
+Gollon is quoted in the museum exhibition catalogue:

+The exhibition demonstrates the three ways Chris Gollon used music to relate his imagery to the spectator, and it includes works from his collaborations with Thurston Moore, Yi Yao, and Eleanor McEvoy, as well as paintings partially inspired by Neil Young and Bob Dylan.
 The exhibition is also the UK premiere of a collaborative work of art, music and film, entitled FIREWALL, which combines the track 'Firewall' by the Sleaford Mods with Gollon's imagery, produced by IAP Fine Art.

+In 2024, Gollon's 'Fourteen Stations of the Cross' were featured in episode one of 'Gareth Malone's Easter Passion' on BBC1.
+The same year the feature-length documentary 'Chris Gollon: Life in Paint' was completed, directed by Mark Calderbank and produced by Peter Dunphy; featuring Maggi Hambling, Thurston Moore, André Portasio, Sara Maitland, Tamsin Pickeral and Eleanor McEvoy.